Bryce Canyon National Park: the best trails, the best viewpoints & practical tips

 There are a couple of places to eat in Bryce Canyon:

-Both restaurants are located near Sunrise and Sunset Point.
-These restaurants are not open all year round, so be sure to bring some snacks.
+The restaurants and shops are located near Sunrise and Sunset Point.
+Due to the limited opening hours, it is always wise to bring something to drink and some snacks.
 There are also several restaurants in Bryce and Tropic.

 Lonely Planet Zion & Bryce Canyon National Parks